Sustainable development and responsibility

 Our research, education, campus operations and stakeholder work promote the United Nations Sustainable Development Goals.
 LUT is committed to the United Nations Sustainable Development Goals, as evidenced by the Rector's signatory in SDG Accord.
 As a part of the Universities Finland UNIFI, LUT is committed to the common theses of sustainable development and responsibility of Finnish universities.

 - This table shows how LUT University is promoting every of UN's Sustainable Development Goals.

 Through our Trailblazer 2030 strategy and our research, we focus on influencing the following UN´s sustainable development goals in particular:

-We promote the universal sustainable development goals for the environment, people and economy as a member of the following networks (in 2018):
+We promote the universal sustainable development goals for the environment, people and economy as a member of the following networks: